mantognini/leon/doc/verification.rst

         l1.content ++ l2.content == (l1 ++ l2).content
       }.holds
     }

-..
-NOTE I used appendContent instead of appendAssoc because the latter use
-   @induct

 Here we wrote ``.holds`` which is a method implicitly available on ``Boolean`` that ensure the returned value is ``true``.
 It is equivalent to writing